micha2718l/micha2718l/README.md

 - Pythonista
 - Listen to the dolphins
-- senior software engineer working in construction fintech with Ruby on Rails, Java, php, js, and devopsy stuff
+- project engineer in medium and low voltage power distribution